HussainAther/CartRebornOOPReact/README.md

 - Calculate the total price of items in a user's cart.
 - Manage your inventory with quantities of items.
 - Uses MongoDB for data storage and retrieval.
+- Use a React frontend to deploy the shop system.

 ## Prerequisites